phirt13/vote_tracker/README.md

 2 kitties are displayed each round and the user is asked to click on the kitty image that they find cutest.

-The kitties are stored in two arrays: one with the first 7 kitties; another with the second 7 kitties.
+The kitty images are stored on Imuger.
+AJAX transfers them.
+The url links are extracted and stored into an array.
+This array is then filtered through an object constructer and which designates kitties with votes and (eventually names).

-This prevents two of the same kitties from being displayed in the same round.
+To prevent two of the same kitties from being displayed in the same round a random array number is assinged to the rendering functions and this number is checked to be sure that it is not the same number.

-Each time a user votes for a kitty the vote is added to the total votes of that kitty.
+Each time a user votes for a kitty a vote is added to the total votes of that kitty.

 A graph which displays the amount of total votes for each kitty changes as each kitty acquires more votes.